marcel-goldschen-ohm/manim-dynamic-code/README.md

 ## Install
 Just put `DynamicCode.py` where your project can find it and import it.

+## Quick start
+Run `DynamicCode.py` to see some examples of animating code changes in `DynamicCodeExampleScene`.

 ## Instantiate just like `Code` Mobjects
 ```python